‘Sessional GP’ is an umbrella term to collectively refer to salaried and locum or freelance GPs.

 - Additional Paperwork in order to access the NHS Pension scheme.

 - Difficulties related to participating only on a snapshot of the care of patients with long term medical conditions.

 - Reluctance of some patients to be treated by doctors they are not familiar with.

 Greater Glasgow & Clyde Sessional Doctors

-Glasgow LMC had 2 permanent positions for Sessional General Practitioners who are elected from the performers list in an election arranged by Nic Zappia’s office at Primary Care Support.
+Glasgow LMC has 2 seats for Sessional General Practitioners who are elected from the performers list in an election arranged by the Health Board’s Primary Care Support and Development Department.

-If you have any queries relating to sessional work then please contact the LMC offices and ask to speak to one of the medical secretaries.
+If you have any queries relating to sessional work then please contact the LMC offices and ask to speak to one of the medical directors.